 1. Carry your guitar on the plane

 The best way to prevent theft and damage is to keep your guitar near you as much as possible.
-Instead of checking it, bring it onboard as your carry-on item.
+Instead of checking it, bring it onboard as your carry-on item (just as you would, for example, when flying with a cat).
 Carry it in a reinforced gig bag, which uses heavy-density foam panels to protect your instrument while remaining flexible enough to fit into the tight storage spaces of a plane.

 When you first get on board, ask the attendant if you can place your guitar in one of the airplane’s closets, which are usually in first or business class.
 If closet space isn’t available, then you’ll need to put your guitar in the overhead bin.